SAP-samples/teched2025-DA265/exercises/ex7/README.md

 <BR>
 <BR>

-### Step 4: Select DA265 at the prompt
+### Step 4: Resolve prompt 'TechEd'

-As two models can answer this question on ‘show me sales’, Joule needs to prompt which one should be used for the analytical insight.
+As two models can answer this question on ‘show me units by brand’, Joule needs to prompt which one should be used for the analytical insight.

-Two models are displayed: the original sample model and your now-enhanced copy, called **‘DA265 Sales’**.
-This model also has an alias of **‘TechEd’** and a label also called **‘TechEd’**
+Two models are displayed: the original sample model and your now-enhanced copy, shown here as **‘TechEd’**.
+This model also has an alias of **‘TechEd’** and a label with the same name, **‘TechEd’**.
+With Joule Analytical Insights' (Joule within SAP Analytics Cloud), the same model appears as **‘DA265 Sales’**.
+As mentioned, this behaviour may change once it's out of beta.

-1. Select **DA265 Sales**
+1. Select **TechEd**

 ![Image](img/9156.jpg)